 A small number of people are brought to hospital by the police under Section 136.
-This is a power which a police officer can use if they believe someone has a mental illness and they are concerned about the way the person is behaving in a public place.
+This is a power which a police officer can use if they believe someone has a mental illness and they are concerned for the person’s welfare.
 The person is brought to a place of safety for further assessment, which may, or may not result in detention under section 2 or 3 of the Act.
 The Trust has two places of safety for section 136 patients – the Cassidy suite at Highbury Hospital and the Jasmine suite at Millbrook.
 The section 136 authority normally lasts for up to 24 hours, though there is provision for a further 12 hours in specified circumstances.

 Community Treatment Orders (CTO) – Section 17A